threatgrid/pldb/README.md

 # Limitations

-- multiple arity relations are not supported yer
+- multiple arity relations are not supported yet
 - indexing is not implemented yet
-- retrations are not implemented yet
+- retractions are not implemented yet

 ## License